Lethbridge (provincial electoral district)

-Lethbridge was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1909, and again from 1921 to 1971.
+Lethbridge was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1909, and again from 1921 to 1971.

 History

 The riding has existed twice, from 1905 to 1909, and again from 1921 to 1971.
-The Lethbridge electoral district was founded as one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The electoral district was a continuation of the Lethbridge electoral district responsible for returning a single member to the Legislative Assembly of the Northwest Territories from 1891 to 1905.
+The Lethbridge electoral district was founded as one of the original 25 electoral districts contested in the 1905 Alberta general election after Alberta became a province in September 1905.
+The electoral district was a continuation of the Lethbridge electoral district that had elected a single member to the Legislative Assembly of the North-West Territories from 1891 to 1905.

-In 1905, the Lethbridge electoral district covered a large patch of southern Alberta and was subsequently broken into Lethbridge District and Lethbridge City in 1909.
-After Lethbridge District was broken up into Taber and Little Bow in 1913, Lethbridge City was all that remained, using the Lethbridge name; in 1921 Lethbridge was reformed after City was dropped from the name.
+In 1905, the Lethbridge electoral district covered a large patch of southern Alberta.
+It was broken into Lethbridge District and Lethbridge City in 1909.
+After Lethbridge District was broken up into Taber and Little Bow in 1913, Lethbridge City was all that remained, using the Lethbridge name; in 1921 the Lethbridge district was reformed after City was dropped from the name.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 The Lethbridge electoral district was abolished in the 1971 electoral district re-distribution, and the territory was formed into Lethbridge-East and Lethbridge-West electoral districts.

-The riding was named after the Southern Alberta City of Lethbridge.
+The riding was named after the Southern Alberta city of Lethbridge.

 Representation

 Liberal Leverett George DeVeber was elected as the first representative for the Lethbridge electoral district in 1905, DeVeber had previously held the Lethbridge seat in the Northwest Territories Legislature from 1898 to 1905.
 DeVeber's time as the representative was short as he was appointed to the Senate on March 8, 1906.

+He was followed by William Charles Simmons and Donald McNabb.